 Select Conference Host Committee Co-Chairs

 The Conference Host Committee should appoint at least two co-chairs.
-The goal is to have equal representation from both the public and private sectors, and ideally to have one co-chair from each sector.
+The goal is to have equal representation from both the public and private sectors, and ideally to have each sector represented among the co-chairs.
 However, it is more important to have capable co-chairs that have proven leadership and decision-making skills.
 It is not advisable for the conference host Section Director to serve as a CHC Co-Chair.
 Rather, the Section Director should be the liaison between the State and CHC.
 Recent committees have recommended that three co-chairs provide a good division of responsibilities and balanced dialogue about conference issues.

-The CHC and host Section Director shall forward the names of the co-chair recommendations to the APA California Board for ratification.
+The CHC and host Section Director shall forward the names of the co-chairs recommendations to the APA California Board for ratification.
 The recommendation shall include the individuals’ APA and professional experience.

-Recruit and Select Committee Chairs
+Recruit and Select Subcommittee Chairs

-The next step is for the CHC Co-Chairs to select the conference’s Committee Chairs.
+The next step is for the CHC Co-Chairs to select the conference’s Subcommittee Chairs.
 It truly takes a community of local professional planners to organize, plan, and host a successful Chapter conference.
-The mandated and recommended roles and responsibilities of the committees identified in this section are outlined briefly below and found in more detail in Appendix A.
+The mandated and recommended roles and responsibilities of the subcommittees identified in this section are outlined briefly below and found in more detail in Appendix A.

-The recommended CHC Members/Chairs should establish and oversee the following committees:
+The recommended CHC Members/Chairs should establish and oversee the following subcommittees:

-Programs Committee that will review and select all regular conference sessions including: pursue and include all ‘Mandatory’ sessions, all Law and Ethics sessions, all Local Sessions as well as recommend to the VPs of Conferences and Professional Development the balance of sessions to fill the daily session blocks.
-The Programs Committee may assist with selection of Keynote or Plenary speakers.
+Programs Subcommittee that will review and select all regular conference sessions including: pursue and include all ‘Mandatory’ sessions, all Law and Ethics sessions, all Local Sessions as well as recommend to the VPs of Conferences and Professional Development the balance of sessions to fill the daily session blocks.
+The Programs Subcommittee may assist with selection of Keynote or Plenary speakers.
 The Programs Chair often gives critical input into developing the overall conference schedule to assure that an adequate number of sessions offering CM credit are made available to the attendees.
-It is critical to seek a Programs Committee Chair who has worked on a prior conference in some capacity.
+It is critical to seek a Programs Subcommittee Chair who has worked on a prior conference in some capacity.
 Also important for the Programs Chair is a general knowledge of prominent planners around the state who are likely to submit sessions or be called upon to assist in various ways with programs

-Special Events/Opening Reception Committee that will assist and coordinate with the Chapter and the Conference Management Contractor
+Special Events/Opening Reception Subcommittee that will assist and coordinate with the Chapter and the Conference Management Contractor

-Sponsorship Committee that will solicit Sponsorships/Exhibitors and coordinate with the VP Conferences, Conference Management Contractor, and Sponsors Concierge
+Sponsorship Subcommittee that will solicit Sponsorships/Exhibitors and coordinate with the VP Conferences, Conference Management Contractor, and Sponsors Concierge

-4. Mobile Workshops Committee to solicit and/or develop enticing mobile workshops
+4. Mobile Workshops Subcommittee to solicit and/or develop enticing mobile workshops.

-Volunteer Committee to work with the Conference Management Contractor for needs such as room monitoring, meal event monitoring, and raffles ticket sales for CPF
+Volunteer Subcommittee to work with the Conference Management Contractor for needs such as room monitoring, meal event monitoring, and raffles ticket sales for CPF

-Student Programs Committee that will work with the universities, Chapter Board Student Representative, and the Programs Committee to create a Student-only Day of Sessions and possibly Student Poster Displays
+Student Programs Subcommittee that will work with the universities, Chapter Board Student Representative, and the Programs Committee to create a Student-only Day of Sessions and possibly Student Poster Displays

-Diversity Committee to work with the Membership Inclusion Director on the Diversity Summit, as needed, and to assure that sessions addressing diversity are included in the conference program
+Diversity Subcommittee to work with the Membership Inclusion Director on the Diversity Summit, as needed, and to assure that sessions addressing diversity are included in the conference program

-Sustainability Committee (optional) that will coordinate with Conference Management Contractor and conference facility to promote “green conference”
+Sustainability Subcommittee (optional) that will coordinate with Conference Management Contractor and conference facility to promote “green conference” or introduce unique sustainability aspects to the conference.

-The VP Conferences or designee will coordinate with the conference host Section Director and CHC Co-Chairs to ensure formation of all committee and selection of their chairs.
+The VP Conferences or designee will coordinate with the conference host Section Director and CHC Co-Chairs to ensure formation of all subcommittees and selection of their chairs.